RGB-D SLAM in Dynamic Environments Using Point Correlations: Experiments

+In this section, we present an experimental evaluation with indoor sequences from the Technical University of Munich (TUM) RGB-D benchmark \cite{sturm2012benchmark} to evaluate the accuracy of DSLAM as well as three sequences from especially challenging environments to evaluate the robustness of DSLAM.
+We also extracted the statistics of the time spent in each step of the static point determination module to evaluate the efficiency of the proposed segmentation method.

-We make an evaluation of the DSLAM on the TUM RGB-D benchmark\cite{sturm2012benchmark}.
-The datasets have the groundtruth trajectories obtained from a high-accuracy motion capture system and contain both the static and dynamic scenarios of indoor environments.
-We divide the sequences into three categories.
-When there are no moving objects in the scene, we call it \textsl{static environment}.
-And if there is a small dynamic region in the scene, for instance, someone waves his hand in the office, it is defined as \textsl{low dynamic environment}.
-But if the majority of the captured images is occupied by the moving objects, we call that \textsl{high dynamic environments}.
+The TUM benchmark includes ground-truth trajectories obtained from a high-accuracy motion capture system and contains both the static and dynamic scenarios in indoor environments.
+We divided the environments of the TUM benchmark into three categories: static, slightly dynamic, and highly dynamic.
+When there are no moving objects in the scene, we call it a \textsl{static environment}.
+If only a small part of the FOV is covered by moving objects, e.g., someone in the office makes a gesture, it is defined as a \textsl{slightly dynamic environment}.
+If the majority of the FOV is occupied by moving objects, we call it a \textsl{highly dynamic environment}.
+The performance of most state-of-the-art RGB-D methods are evaluated on the TUM RGB-D dataset, and these methods have achieved good results.
+However, the sequences containing moving objects are not often used for evaluation.
+Therefore, the slightly and highly dynamic types of sequences were used to evaluate the performance of the proposed method in dynamic environments.